-to study the trade-off any typical college faces on the margin of admitting a rich but not so smart rather than a poor but brilliant student.
+faces on the margin of admitting a rich but not so smart instead of a poor but brilliant student.
 Below we call such admittance of unqualified students for fiscal reasons opportunistic behavior.
-Last but not least, firms reflect on the usefulness of their strategy and adjust their production-signaling decision in a manner described in the next subsection.

-This process repeats round after round after round.
+This process repeats round after round.
 The matching process, in other words, is a dynamic process that evolves over a number of periods.
-The dynamic process is defined algorithmically in terms of the (behavioral) rules of our agents, their internal states and preferences, their repeated interactions, and - through internal behavioral rules that govern how rules are selected and changed - the evolution of rules toward some stable outcome.
+The dynamic process is defined algorithmically in terms of the behavioral rules of our agents, their internal states and preferences, their repeated interactions, and - through internal behavioral rules that govern how rules are selected and changed - the evolution of rules toward some stable outcome.